KyleSmith19091/opendata/open-tsdb/README.md

   strings for these fields, so `len > 0` implies a non-empty UTF-8 payload.
 - `Array<T>`: `count: u16` (little-endian) followed by `count` serialized
   elements of type `T`, encoded back-to-back with no additional padding.
-- `SingleArray<T>`: Serialized elements of type `T`, encoded back-to-back with no additional padding.
-The array is not preceded by a count since this array must only be used when the schema only contains a single array and nothing else.
+- `FixedElementArray<T>`: Serialized elements of type `T`, encoded back-to-back with no additional padding.
+The array is not preceded by a count since the number of elements can be computed by dividing the buffer length by the fixed element size.
+This array must only be used when the schema only contains a single array and nothing else.

 **Note on Endianness**: Value schemas use little-endian encoding for multi-byte integers.
 This differs from key schemas, which use big-endian to maintain